From marijuana to full-spectrum phytocannabinoid oil, it can be hard to know what the rules are

 They are also grown differently, with marijuana cultivated as a horticultural crop.
 Hemp, on the other hand, is thought of more as an agricultural crop.

 Another big dissimilarity between the two is delta-9 tetrahydrocannabinol levels.

 Marijuana has high levels of this psychoactive chemical, while those found in hemp are much smaller or non-existent.

 Now that it’s clear that marijuana and hemp aren’t the same thing, it’s time to take a closer look at their derivatives.
 Marijuana oil is often used pretty much for the same reason as any other form of the drug.

 However, full-spectrum hemp oil – which is made from the stalks and seeds of the plant – is specifically utilized for medicinal purposes, though it still may have delta-9 tetrahydrocannabinol depending whether the product is full-spectrum or isolate.
-It has been shown to possibly alleviate several types of ailments, including anxiety, pain, arthritis, and seizures.

 Are these oils legal?